dwarvesf/playground/_memo/easy-prompt-engineering-for-business-use-and-mitigating-risks-in-llms.md

 tags:
   - engineering
   - LLM
+  - AI
+  - engineering
-title: Easy Prompt Engineering For Business Use And Mitigating Risks In Llms
+title: Easy Prompt Engineering For Business Use And Mitigating Risks In LLMS
 date: 2023-05-22
-description: null
+description: Prompt engineering involves creating prompts that guide the model to generate a desired output.
+This is needed for LLMs to increase the accuracy of a particular input prompt or avoid common risks...
-authors: null
+authors:
+- monotykamary
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 ## Preface